-Raising Eco-Friendly Chickens to Decrease Your Environmental Impact
+Raising Eco-Friendly Chickens to Decrease Your Carbon Footprint

 Is raising eco-friendly chickens one of your homesteading goals?
 Are you looking for ways to decrease your carbon footprint?
 One of the reasons I started raising my own chickens was to live a more sustainable and environmentally friendly lifestyle.

 Raising chickens allows my family to be more self-reliant and ensure that our eggs and meat come from humanely raised animals.

 Eggs and meat purchased at the grocery store generally come from large Confined Animal Feeding Operations (CAFOs) that pollute waterways and treat livestock inhumanely.
 Disease and unsanitary conditions cause many animals to die prematurely and can lead to illness when their eggs and meat are consumed.
 This is very damaging to the environment.